commonknowledge/wordpress-starter-template/README.md

 ## Requirements

 - Docker [installed](https://docs.docker.com/install/)
-- Node.js - LTS version, 14.17.1.
-If using NVM, you can use `nvm use` in this directory.
 - PHP and Composer installed locally.
 If not, you can use them in containers provided, prefixing all Composer commands below with `docker-compose run composer <command>`

 ## Run locally